 Covid-19 is generating great uncertainty and social and economic conditions that are adversely impacting people’s mental and physical health, access to equitable treatment and access to relevant information.
 This has been amplified by the new Coronavirus Act 2020 and emergency changes being made to the Mental Health Act.

 We are concerned that existing standards in mental health services, which are already demonstrably insufficient, will be reduced.
-We are also concerned that essential knowledge is not reaching ethnic minority people with lived experience of severe mental illness and their carers, including migrants, refugees and asylum seekers, along with insufficient opportunities for their stories to be visible, heard and shared as part of a supportive community for change.
+We are also concerned that essential knowledge is not reaching ethnic minority people with lived experience of severe mental distress and their carers, including migrants, refugees and asylum seekers, along with insufficient opportunities for their stories to be visible, heard and shared as part of a supportive community for change.

 How do we plan to use the information that you provide?